Prince of Wales presents shirts to England squad ahead of World Cup

 William joined a private meeting at the team’s Staffordshire training ground on Monday evening.

-“What we are going to do is ask his royal highness to present you with your shirts,” he said.
+“What we are going to do is ask his royal highness to present you with your shirts,” Southgate said.

-After the presentation, he told the team the whole country is behind them.
+After the presentation, he told the team the whole country was behind them.

 He said: “We are all rooting for you.
 Enjoy it.”